 After fifteen safe and successful years Jamie has finished guiding 8000m peaks. 

 + roll-on deodorant.
 You will be amazed at how approachable you still are after five days without a shower IF you have deo!

 - helmet, Cho Oyu: Although there is a danger of rock fall from the lake area to C1, the whole slope is visible so you have plenty of warning.
 You are welcome to bring a helmet but virtually everybody does without.

 - helmet, Shishapangma: There is no danger of rock fall anywhere, although you are still welcome to bring a helmet, but virtually everyone does without.

-- helmet, Everest: although there is minor rock fall above North Col to high on the mountain nobody uses a helmet to save weight.
+- helmet, Everest north side: although there is minor rock fall above North Col to high on the mountain nobody uses a helmet to save weight.

 During the middle of the day at 6000-7000m on the snow, the sun can be INTENSE.
 Every expedition had a couple of days where you feel breathless in the sun.
 It really helps to have one set of white or light-coloured thermals, at minimum a white silk-weight top or airy, loose shirt.

 + white, collared cotton shirt or white set of thermals with long sleeves

 + optional nose sun protector for use with your sunglasses.
 Anything will do, home-made is fine, as long as it doesn't interfere with breathing.

 + sunscreen that doesn't freeze, like a Dermatone stick, or small enough that you can warm in a pocket